 Curriculum for an Online Bachelor’s Degree in Mobile Development

-- Apple Programming Language: Because Apple dominates the mobile industry, application programmers must make their software compatible with Apple’s technology.
-This course teaches students technical skills necessary to write applications for Apple devices.
+Because Apple dominates the mobile industry, application programmers must make their software compatible with Apple’s technology.
+This course teaches the necessary technical skills to write applications for Apple devices.

-- Information Security Fundamentals: A basic understanding of information security helps graduates create trustworthy applications.
-This course provides foundational knowledge necessary to create safe programs.
+Graduates with a basic understanding of information security ensure the trustworthiness of applications.
+This course provides the necessary knowledge to create safe programs.

 This class provides the ethical framework learners need to succeed in the evolving field.
 Students learn how to use critical-thinking skills to solve problems and how to conduct work legally.

-- Information Technology Project Management: Learners who want to pursue high-level corporate positions.
+Learners who want to pursue high-level corporate positions.
 Students learn to oversee application development from conception to launch.

-Mobile Development Careers with a Bachelor’s Degree
+Careers with a Bachelor’s in Mobile Development

 Graduates of mobile development programs often become mobile software developers.
-However, some work in management or web development positions.
+However, some graduaes work in management or web development positions.
 Professionals in these careers typically work in office environments and work regular office schedules.

-Software Developer: These professionals combine creativity with technical skills to create new software.
+These professionals combine creativity with technical skills to create new software.
 Mobile development graduates research user needs and find ways to solve these problems with applications.
 Mobile software developers work with programmers and security experts.
 Most employers require these professionals to hold a bachelor’s degree.

 - Median Annual Salary: $103,560